 Here, you choose the appropriate answer option depending on what answer you want to receive for your question:

 - Short answer: This allows respondents to type a one-line answer.

-- Paragraph: This allows respondents to type a paragraph-length answer.
+- Paragraph: This will enable respondents to type a paragraph-length answer.

-- Multiple choice: This presents a list of multiple choice options that you have entered so your respondents can choose one answer among the different choices.
+- Multiple choice: This presents a list of options you have entered so your respondents can choose one answer among the different choices.